wp-plugins/jm-twitter-cards/readme.txt

 == Description ==

 Once activated the plugin adds Twitter cards on your posts according to your settings.
 Enjoy !
-I created this plugin to provide the same Twitter card feature as SEO by Yoast plugin does but for those who do not use it.
+2.2.8 is quite compatible with SEO By Yoast and you won't have to fulfill multiple fields.
+The plugin grabs title and description generated with Yoast.

-But my plugin goes further...
+The plugn allows you to customize your cards per each post.
+But do not activate cards in SEO by Yoast plugin.
+Otherwise markup will be added twice.

-If you choose full customization metabox is now on the right side.
+If you choose full customization metabox is now on the right side in your edit.
 It's shorter simply because now twitter account is retrieved from author's profile.

 <a href="http://twitter.com/tweetpressfr">Follow me on Twitter</a>